protocol/nft-website/docs/tutorial/batch-minting.md

 ## Batch-uploading NFT assets

-Here is an overview of strategies to upload to NFT.storage in bulk.
+Here is an overview of strategies you can choose from to upload to NFT.storage in bulk.

+### Drag-and-drop uploading with NFTUp
+[NFTUp](https://nft.storage/blog/post/2022-04-05-announcing-nftup/) is a downloadable application for adding data to NFT.Storage.
+Content creators can drag-and-drop metadata and assets, from individual files to large directories.
+Once uploaded, they are ready to be minted into NFTs by smart contracts and then traded on marketplaces or browsed in galleries.

 ### Upload files iteratively

-The most straightforward, yet more involved way to upload files and metadata to NFT.storage is by iterating over all of them and calling [`NFTStorage.store`](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#store) one-by-one.
-Being simple as it is, that means you are responsible for properly handling errors that might occur for each successive request and synchronize it with the minting process.
+The most straightforward, yet more involved way to upload files and metadata to NFT.storage with code is by iterating over all of them and calling [`NFTStorage.store`](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#store) one-by-one.
+While this seems straightforward on paper, it can create more complexity for your application.
+You are responsible for properly handling errors that might occur for each successive request and synchronize it with the minting process.

 ```javascript